nomoreseptic/nomoreseptic.github.io/_posts/2020-01-18-Apps-Script-to-Send-Email-from-Googlesheet.md

 ---
 layout: post
 title: Apps Script to Send Email from Googlesheets
-date: 2020-01-18
+date: 2020-02-28
 categories: WEB
 ---

-This function can be utilized by **Google account users** to send automated emails from a Gooogle spreadsheet.
+This function can be utilized by **Google account users** to send automated emails from a Google spreadsheet.
 Apps Script is a **javascript** based coding language to enhance Google applications and help build new web apps.

 ### Create a Sample Automated Email for Practice